ArpitaDeb/networking-tcp-notes/notes.md

 - transportation of messages
 - what kind of messages can you make

-PORTS

-TCP - Transmission Control Protocol

-/IP

-HTTP
+## TCP, IP, and HTTP

+- IP: a highway between computers
-- contextual relationship between the two
+  - how you use the physical stuff

-Client
-    - will often have to ask for something

-Server - host!
+- TCP: the trucks on the highway going to find a particular computer
+- HTTP: is the load on the trucks